sandofsuro/sandofsuro.github.io/about/index.md

 ## About This Blog

-This blog is a clone from [Moon](https://github.com/TaylanTatli/Moon), a jekyll theme that was opensourced with MIT license on GitHub.
+This blog is a clone from [hanyihong0324](https://github.com/hanyihong0324/hanyihong0324.github.io), a jekyll theme that was opensourced with MIT license on GitHub and I also changed some things to fit my needs.

-Thanks to TaylanTatli, the developer of Moon.
+Finally ,thanks to TaylanTatli, the developer of Moon.

-Compared to Moon, I changed some things to fit my needs.
-Details are here: <a href="/Progressing_Personal_Site/">Progressing Personal Site</a>.

-The source code of my site is on [GitHub](https://github.com/hanyihong0324/hanyihong0324.github.io)
+I also prepare to develop my own blog(being designed).
+Just keep learning

 ## Main Topic of My Blog

-+ Anime

 + Technology

-+ Japanese

 + Life

-+ Think